nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 The individual scripts contain the commands, parameters, and SLURM configuration required for their respective computational steps.

-The main data-generation workflow proceeds through:
+The individual data-generation components include:

 1. `reference_preparation/`
 2. `sample_preparation/`
 3. `read_simulation/`
+4. `sample_generation/`

 Depending on the downstream analysis, simulated reads can either be filtered directly using `filter_muc1_reads.sh`, or first processed through `sample_generation/` to construct haplotype-mixture (diploid-like) samples before _MUC1_ read filtering.

-Before running the workflows, ensure that the required software, reference data, and computational environments have been prepared.
+Before running the individual components or the Snakemake workflow, ensure that the required software, reference data, and computational environments have been prepared.
 See [`../environment/README.md`](../environment/README.md).